The word “micro” means very small.

 [b] An individual also sells goods and services as a seller.

-Here he/she has to take decision regarding the quantity of good to be supplied at a given price so that he/she can earn some profit.
+Here he/she has to take the decision regarding the quantity of goods to be supplied at a given price so that he/she can earn some profit.

 [c] All of us pay price to buy a good.

 How does this price get determined in the market?

 [d] In order to produce a good an individual producer has to make a decision as to how to combine the various factors of production so that maximum output can be produced at minimum cost.

 All these are some important areas of study under microeconomics.